jrocia/AppScanPresence-Dockerfile/README.md

 After run AppScan Presence Container remember: <br>
 1 - the container needs internet access otherwise it will not connect the tunnel with cloud.appscan.com.
 Documentation: https://help.hcltechsw.com/appscan/ASoC/appseccloud_sys_req.html#appseccloud_sys_req__IPs <br>
-2 - the container need to access the url target, so access the container and run a simple command like curl URLtarget and check if it reachable. https://help.hcltechsw.com/appscan/ASoC/asp_automation_server.html <br>
+2 - the container needs to access the url target, so access the container and run a simple command like curl URLtarget and check if it reachable. https://help.hcltechsw.com/appscan/ASoC/asp_automation_server.html <br>
 3 - the agent does not connect tunnel if in the middle has SSL Inspection, so add exceptions in your network device. <br>